AleksRychkov/android-method-hook-plugin/README.md

 }
 ```

 Add plugin's configuration to an Android application's `build.gradle[.kts]` file.
-In `addSource` method specify a path
+In `addConfig` method specify a path
 to
 a created `methodhook_activity.conf` file previously